-Our game networking itself is implemented using the networked-aframe library. currently, authorization and authentication is enforced on a very small subset of messages like joining and kicking, but the capability is there for us to do message-level authorization.
-However all simulation is done on clients -- there is no server-side simulation of any kind (eg physics) -- the servers are basically just a message bus that the clients use that does slight modifications and authorization to messages along the way before being broadcast to all peers.
-Things like ownership over objects and other incidental concerns to orchestrate the in-game experience among peers is all based upon the client protocol implementation
+All physics simulation is done on the clients -- there is no server-side physics simulation of any kind.
+The servers are basically a message bus that takes the client messages, does slight modifications and adds authorization, then broadcasts the messages and their updates to all connected peers.
+Things like ownership over objects and other incidental concerns to orchestrate the in-game experience among peers is all based upon the client protocol implementation.

-For persistent state, we're not doing anything fancy. we have a postgresql database behind reticulum and a file store for the two methods of durable storage.
-Reticulum manages both, and when you update permanent room state, pin objects, etc, you are interfacing with APIs in reticulum to update bits on those two backing stores.
+For persistent state, we're not doing anything fancy.
+We have a postgresql database behind reticulum and a file store for the two methods of durable storage.
+Reticulum manages both.
+When you update permanent room state, such as pin objects, etc, you are interfacing with APIs in reticulum to update bits on those two backing stores.